 If you cook for multiple people regularly, a smart oven offers better batch cooking.

-Air Fryer vs Smart Oven: Comparison Table
+Air Fryer vs Smart Oven: Comparison At a Glance

 | Feature | Air Fryer | Smart Oven |